minnojs/minno-quest/README.md

 }
 ```

-The `type` of question is the first decision that you have to make, it controls the question type and interface.
-This is where you decide if you want the user to input some text, choose from a list or maybe even set a slider.
-The `name` is literally the name that this question is marked with when it is logged, and also allows you to refer to the question from within PIquest.
-Finally, `stem` is the text for the question itself.
+The `type` of question is the first decision that you have to make, it defines the question type and interface.
+This is where you decide if you want the user to enter some text, choose from a list or use a slider.
+The `name` is the question's name to save when logged to the server.
+The name also allows you to refer to the question from other objects.
+Finally, `stem` is the text that will be displayed.

-The question in the following example will show a text input with the question 'What would you like to know?'.
+The question in the example above shows a text input with the question 'What would you like to know?'.

 Here is an example of a `selectOne` question that prompts the user to choose one response out of a list of answers: red, blue or green.

 ```js
 var question = {